peterdjlee/blackjack/README.md

 # Blackjack

-This is a simplified version of Blackjack coded in Python.
+Simplified version of Blackjack coded in Python.

 ## Prerequisites